Ernest Baird: Early life

 in the Irish Free State but moved with his family to Belfast at an early age.

+Career

 A pharmacist and political unionist, Baird became the deputy leader of the Vanguard Progressive Unionist Party.
 He was elected at the 1973 Northern Ireland Assembly election for Fermanagh and South Tyrone, and won a seat in the same constituency on the Northern Ireland Constitutional Convention.

 When William Craig, the leader of Vanguard, proposed forming a coalition government with the nationalist Social Democratic and Labour Party, Baird led the majority of Vanguard in leaving to form the United Ulster Unionist Movement.